The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Authoritarian Society Relations and politics in Rio are marked by the legacy of slavery; Brazil imported over five million slaves, more than any country in the western hemisphere and was the last in the Western World to abolish slavery, in 1888.
 Middle and upper-class families often employ servants, though this is changing as they become more expensive (as of April 2013, a new law provides for overtime and other benefits).
 The structure has historically discouraged democratic participation and favored top-down policymaking and implementation.

 Beltrame José Mariano Beltrame has been the state public safety secretary since Governor Sérgio Cabral began his first four-year term, in January 2007, and is responsible for strategizing and implementing Rio’s proximity policing program, the Unidades de Polícia Pacificadora, or UPPs.
-He has just published a memoir of his time in office (about to end), Todo dia é Segunda-Feira.
+He published a memoir of his time in office (about to end), Todo dia é Segunda-Feira.

 BRT and BRS These are imported English-language acronyms for the city’s new responses to urban transportation needs.
-The BRS refers to the mostly successful establishment of dedicated bus corridors (bus drivers still need better training), with functional bus stops, in the South Zone and downtown.
+The BRS refers to the establishment of dedicated bus corridors (bus drivers still need better training), with functional bus stops, in the South Zone and downtown.
 Of four new BRT corridors, for articulated bus lines, two are already functioning.
 These lines connect the West Zone to the center of the city and to the international airport.
 Though the first has reduced travel time substantially, it’s been criticized for shoddy and incomplete construction.

 Centro de Operações (Operations Center) Purportedly bigger than the NASA control room, this city-run facility, created as part of IBM’s Smart Cities program and inaugurated in December 2010, keeps an agency-integrated watch over traffic, weather, public works and much more.
 City officials say they will work in concert with the new state facility, below.